2011 Sorensen Fellows

 The 2011 Sorensen Fellows:

-Jessye Kass '13, from Concord, Massachusetts, is double majoring in Anthropology and African & Afro-American Studies, and minoring in Social Justice and Social Policy.
-She is the founder-president of the Brandeis Anthropology Club, tutors Facilities Department workers, and works at Lemberg Children's Center.
+Jessye Kass '13, from Concord, Massachusetts, double majored in Anthropology and African & Afro-American Studies, and minored in Social Justice and Social Policy.
+She is the founder and was president of the Brandeis Anthropology Club, tutors Facilities Department workers, and worked at Lemberg Children's Center.
 During the fall semester of 2009, Jessye volunteered in Ghana, teaching at a school and working in an orphanage.
 In the summer of 2010, she returned to Ghana and worked in Kenya as a medical intern.
 For her internship she returned to Ghana to work with a new NGO, the Attukwei Art Foundation (AAF).
 AAF aims to bring art projects to students living in underprivileged areas, as well as to students who have been victims of sex slavery or child labor.
 Jessye taught memoir writing and art classes, and helped AAF become a more prominent organization by creating a website, advertising for the organization and finding local and international partnerships.

 Sarah Michael '12, from Keller, Texas, majored in Health: Science, Society, and Policy.
 She was one of the Waltham Group coordinators of Junior Brandeis Achievers — an afterschool program for children in kindergarten through fifth grade at two Waltham elementary schools.
 She became interested in working with children with disabilities since becoming a mentor to a Vietnamese girl with autism in December 2008.
 In 2011, Sarah interned at Children’s Association for Maximum Potential, a summer camp in Texas for children and adults with special needs.